OWASP/www-chapter-university-of-exeter/tab_next_event.md

 ---
-title: Example
+title: Next_Event
 layout:  null
 tab: true
 order: 1
-tags: example-tag
+tags: next-event
 ---

-## Example
+## Our Next Event
 Put whatever you like here: news, screenshots, features, supporters, or remove this file and don't use tabs at all.